rbohl/liferay-samples/README.md

 1. There must be a 1:1:1 relationship between titles, contents, and descriptions.
 2. If any of the titles in the array passed from the configuration matches an existing blog's title in a site, the blog with that title won't be added.
 Any additional blogs with unique titles will be added as expected.
 Importantly, **this pertains to the blogs in the Recycle Bin as well (to be fixed later)**
 3. The first administrator retrieved from the system is always the author.
-4. The blogs are added to ALL sites in the system, so that if you've defined a Lunar Resort site or some other site for demonstration, it will be populated with the blogs as well.
+4. The blogs are added to all sites in the system except the global site, so that if you've defined a Lunar Resort site or some other site for demonstration, it will be populated with the blog entries as well.
 5. The default site locale is always used for localization.